Analyst-Joan/Walmart-Sales-Analytics/README.md

 - Support strategic decisions around pricing, inventory, staffing, and product optimization

 **Key Business Question**
-- *How can retail data be transformed into decisions that drive revenue growth, customer loyalty, and operational excellence?*
+- *How is the retail business performing and where do we have opportunities to drive revenue growth, customer loyalty, and operational excellence?*

 ## Dataset
 - **Source:** [Kaggle: Walmart Commerce Data](https://www.kaggle.com/datasets/antaesterlin/walmart-commerce-data/data)